ecomods/patternscaper/function_specifications.md

 **Description:**
 1. Validates input parameters
 2. If seed is not NULL, passes it to the specific landscape generation function
-3. Calls appropriate landscape generation function based on type
+3. Calls appropriate landscape generation function based on type with as_raster=TRUE
 4. Passes additional parameters to specific function
-5. Returns the generated landscape
+5. Returns the generated landscape as a SpatRaster

 ### `generate_training_landscapes`